 When a couple decides to part ways after filing for divorce, there needs to be clear and distinct property division in the divorce decree.
 Whether it’s about assets, real estate purchased during the marriage, or divorce alimony; Texas courts decide who gets what after granting the divorce.
-Most couples possess little knowledge on property division in divorce cases in Texas, which is why services such as divorce lawyer free consultation are very helpful in such times.
+Most couples possess little knowledge on property division in divorce cases in Texas, which is why services such as divorce lawyer 30 minute consultation for only $100 are very helpful in such times.
 Seeking assistance from family court lawyers helps you understand know how to navigate and what to expect.
 Continuing the discussion, the blog post discusses common factors that influence property division in Texas divorce cases.
 Take a look.

 Texas is a community property state, which means that most of the property acquired post marriage is presumed to belong to both spouses, and therefore, needs to be divided at dissolution of the marriage.
 Under Texas law, any property, earnings or debt acquired from the date of marriage to divorce is considered as community property, irrespective of the name on the title or contract, unless it was a gift or awarded as a personal injury or other settlement claim.
 The only exception is money received to compensate for lost earnings or wages in a personal injury claim, which solely belongs to the victim spouse, with no share for the other spouse.
 Typical examples of community property include:

 - Property or real estate purchased during the marriage